Occupational therapy helps children build the skills they need to participate in everyday activities, at home, at school, and in their communities.

 We do.
 We support grasp patterns, strength, coordination, and motor planning so writing, cutting, coloring, and classroom tasks feel easier.

 Yes.
-We give you tools, not homework — simple strategies that fit into routines you already have.
+We give you tools, not homework, and simple strategies that fit into routines you already have.